extendr/b64/cran-comments.md

 ## R CMD check results

-This is a maitenance release to ensure that the package can compile in offline environments
+This is a maintenance release to lower the minimum supported rust version and add an implicit build dependency of `xz` to the v

 0 errors | 0 warnings | 1 note